 - Complimenting an employee’s engagement ring then asking if they’re getting married is another no-no, especially if employee gets demoted for saying “yes”.

 - Promoting an individual who’s single and performs substandard work as opposed to giving similar opportunity to longer tenured employee with stellar job performance who’s married.

-- Calling person with same-sex partner inexcusable names denigrating their manhood or womanhood.
+- Calling the person with same-sex partner inexcusable names denigrating their manhood or womanhood.

-- Making fun of woman employee who recently became widowed.
+- Making fun of a woman employee who recently became widowed.

 Antidiscrimination laws shield employees and applicants from employers who base their promotions or hiring off marital status.
 Taking time off work under FMLA to care for one’s gravely sick spouse, but firing worker while away because they failed to disclose marital status is another form of discrimination JML Law will fight on behalf of aggrieved employees.

 Harassing or verbally abusing protected classes of workers, such as those who may or may not be engaged in relationships, is protected by the EEOC.
 Bringing action requires normal evidentiary examination, such as proof worker was employed at company in question and irrefutable evidence an incident of marital discrimination took place.